Acceleratio/docs-sqlmanager/requirements/user-permission-requirements.md

 ---
 # User Permission Requiremants

 SysKit SQL Manager is a completely agentless install.
-Only a single instance of SQLDocKit must be deployed in your environment in order to document all the SQL Servers in your organization.
+Only a single instance of SysKit SQL Manager must be deployed in your environment in order to document all the SQL Servers in your organization.
 In order to do so, you must make sure your system has been properly configured.

 There are two modes of taking a snapshot with SysKit SQL Manager.
 You can do so “manually” from the UI; in this case, the SQL discovery and data gathering will be performed through the user that is currently logged in.
 The other approach is to configure a service to create automatic snapshots on predetermined schedule.
 In the latter case, the SQL discovery and data gathering will be executed through the defined service user.
 Unless otherwise specified, both users are required to have all the privileges listed further in this article.